Saab 99: Models

 These cars were inspired by a gift to the Finnish President Urho Kekkonen in the mid 1970's by the industrialist and personal friend Marcus Wallenberg Jr., who got the idea at a social function where Kekkonen had complained to him that he disliked his brash and extremely conspicuous Cadillac official state car in a normal setting.
 According to him, it was not appropriate transportation despite his status as it made him feel unduly elevated above the common people.
 Aside from an official state visit from abroad or visiting the embassies of superpowers like the Soviet Union or the United States, and other similar functions which necessitated maintaining a different kind of appearance, it was far too exuberant.
 In addition to which, it strongly stood out from normal Finnish traffic and everybody knew who was in it, making this an obvious security concern.
 Large luxurious American sedans were extremely rare at the time in Finland.
-Kekkonen didn't have a driver's license and preferred to be chauffeured to his official business, but in an inconspicuous fashion.
-To cater to this, Wallenberg ordered a pine-green Saab 99 and had it elongated by 20 cm, by having 10 cm added to all the doors, at a Swedish coach-builder in Malmö called Heiner's Mekaniska Verkstad.
+Kekkonen did not have a driver's license and preferred to be chauffeured to his official business, but in an inconspicuous fashion.
+To cater to this, Wallenberg ordered a pine-green Saab 99 and had it elongated by 20 cm, by having 10 cm added to all the doors, at a Swedish coachbuilder in Malmö called Heiner's Mekaniska Verkstad.
 Wallenberg gifted the car to Kekkonen, who loved it.
 This was of course widely reported in the press and Finnish political and economic elite liked the idea to the point that Saab-Valmet felt necessary to start emulating the fashion endorsed by the nation's head of state.
 Kekkonen's original Wallenberg Special 99 is on display at the Uusikaupunki Automobile Museum, which also chronicles the history of Saab (and other makes) and the various specialized models developed as concept cars or manufactured at the Valmet factory.
 The tradition continued with the Saab 900 Finlandia in 1979, which was then from 1982 sold as the 900 CD with most ordered examples being 4 door-sedans, instead of 5 door combi coupés.
 One LWB 900 5D combi coupé aka "The last Saab Finlandia" was delivered to Finnish paper-mill giant Metsä Group in 1983.